 We’re in the middle of the dreaded “Jan/Febs” in schools, when many of us hunker down during cold, dark days and trudge through the testing season.
 The danger is that we can find comfort in warming our hands at the fires of our prejudices, burrowing further and further into the solace of our tribes.

 So here’s a test for you.
 Think of the teaching tribe you run with, whether it’s in your school or on your Twitter or Facebook feed.

 Think of something you believe that they don’t.
-You may have to think hard because you may spend time a lot of time suppressing this belief, but trust me, it’s there.
+You may have to think hard, because you may spend a lot of time suppressing this belief, but trust me, it’s there.